Stand still or sit down.

 If your left nostril is more clear, the right side of your brain is functioning better.
 The right side of your brain is the more creative and artistic part of the brain.
 Ever noticed how sometimes, no matter how many times you read a block of text, the information just doesn’t seem to be sinking in?
 It’s probably because the left nostril/right side of the brain was dominant at that moment.

-If both are completely equal and stay that way for a while, then maybe you’re an enlightened yogi, because it’s very rare.
+If both are completely equal and it stays that way for a while, then maybe you’re an enlightened yogi, or maybe you’ve had a nose job Denver procedure which modified your airways as a side note.
+Either way it’s very rare for both airways to have equal air pressure at the same time.

 There are certain activities that are better to do, depending on the nostril that is dominant.